ManolisKar/YYG_simulation/README.md

 Fig. 5: Pandemic deaths per day under the three scenarios identified in Fig. 3.
 Also noted in the legend are the total deaths in the first 9 months for each scenario.
 </sup>
 </p>

+## Conclusion

+This powerful study is possible due to the confluence of three main factors: disease modeling and experience from past pandemics; computational advancements and ML methods; and the COVID-19 pandemic itself, which (oher than a tragedy and a new reality we have to deal with) is a real-life experiment to characterize a society's response to a pandemic effect.
+We can use these capabilities to model how different things would be under new technologies, or if the society's response was different, to hopefully learn valuable lessons on pandemic preparedness that should increase our resilience.

+It was a pleasure to work on this project with my student.
+She did a fanastic job and deserved the Gold Medal she was awarded in the DuPage ACT-SO competition.